Supreme Court of Western Australia: History

-The Supreme Court was established on 18 June 1861 when the Court of Quarter Sessions (a criminal court for serious matters) and the Civil Court were amalgamated.
+The Supreme Court was established on 18 June 1861 when the Court of Quarter Sessions (a criminal court for serious matters) and the Civil Court were amalgamated by the Supreme Court Ordinance 1861 (24 Vict.
+No. 15).
 Sir Archibald Burt was the first Chief Justice of the court.

 The Full Court of the Supreme Court was established in 1886 to decide both criminal and civil appeals.
 In 1893 the criminal appeals were transferred to the Court of Appeal which was then reconstituted as the Court of Criminal Appeal in 1911.

 The Supreme Court, Full Court and Court of Criminal Appeal were effectively the one court with each judge able to sit on cases in any of the courts.

-Plans to relocate the Court building were announced to the public in March 1901, after a parliamentary committee examined various options and decided on the current location on St George’s Terrace.
-A government decree that only local materials be used in the construction caused difficulties and delays, culminating in a Royal Commission in 1902.
-Finally, the new building was officially opened on 8 June 1903, by newly-arrived Governor, Sir Frederick Bedford.
+Plans to relocate the Court building were announced to the public in March 1901, after a parliamentary committee examined various options and decided on the current location on St Georges Terrace.
+A government decree that only local materials be used in the construction caused difficulties and delays, culminating in a royal commission in 1902.
+Finally, the new building was officially opened on 8 June 1903, by newly-arrived governor, Sir Frederick Bedford.

 In 2004 the Full Court and the Court of Criminal Appeal were subsumed by the Court of Appeal, which, while still a division of the Supreme Court, has judges which sit solely on appeal cases.